dhruvsaini292520/VBA-Challenge/README.md

 Me and Ardeshir worked together
-We used stack overflow, youtube tutorials, class activities and class recordings as reference.
+We used stack overflow, youtube tutorials, class activities and class recordings for reference.
-Any doubts and erros were cleard by Laurel.
+Any doubts and erros were cleared by Laurel.